mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 }

-// Event nameto send to the server at Particle
+// Event name to send to the server at Particle
 String name = "heartbeat";

 void loop() {